orthopteroid/EftirlitSeven/README.md

+*CONSIDER THIS BETA SOFTWARE - COMPILE AND USE AT YOUR OWN RISK*

 # EftirlitSeven

 E7 is a fork of the linux internet application firewall douane from https://gitlab.com/douaneapp with experimental changes.
 Some of the changes include...